-Are you using the right ethernet cable for your internet connection?
-The type of cord you use can make a significant difference, and it’s essential to choose the right one, especially if the choice is between a cat 5 vs cat 6 cord.
+Are you using the right ethernet cable for your IT network?
+The type of cable infrastructure you use can make a significant difference, and it’s essential to choose the right one, especially if the choice is between a cat 5 vs cat 6.

 Many ethernet cables might look the same, but it’s what’s inside that counts; they all handle internet speeds, bandwidth, and crosstalk in a different way.
 Let’s talk about the different types of ethernet cables and identify which one is best for your internet service.